kylerush/blog/blog/src/content/post/qwik-bullmq-postgres/index.md

   // Render the component with the advice return (
-    <p>{ advice.value }</p>
+    <p>{ advice.value ? advice.value : "" }</p>
   )
 })
 ```

+And just like that, our LM streaming data gets updated in our database and UI nearly instantly on each chunk!

+I want to take a quick pause here and note how amazingly easy Qwik makes creating a readable stream.
+You probably didn't even see this in the code block above.
+From the Qwik docs:

+> server$ can return a stream of data by using an async generator.
+This is useful for streaming data from the server to the client.

 One note here: If the advice is already fully generated from the LM we do not need to open a socket to our web server and listen for changes.
 To keep things simple in the explanation I did not include this logic.
+To accomplish this we just need to add some conditional logic around `useVisibleTask`.

 ## Conclusion